By Erik Noonan | June 9, 2026

 The second amendment would have let municipalities set a 20-mph maximum for e-bikes in business districts, with no corresponding limit on other vehicles.

 We support lower speeds in areas with lots of destinations and lots of people.
-That’s not a complicated position — it’s just how streets work better.
+An uncomplicated position that simply makes streets work better.
 But a speed restriction that applies to one class of vehicle while cars and trucks roll through at whatever the posted limit says isn’t a safety measure.
 It’s a confusion generator.
-A Class 2 e-bike already tops out at 20 mph with motor assist.
+A Class 1 & 2 e-bike already tops out at 20 mph with motor assist.
 An e-bike-specific speed limit in a mixed-traffic corridor creates an enforcement puzzle with no coherent answer.

 On the DPS Education Position

-Those dollars should be going toward protected infrastructure — the physical conditions that make streets safer for everyone and that produce measurable, durable outcomes.
-A single DPS staffer is not the most effective path to helping patrol officers, sheriffs, and highway patrol tell a legal e-bike from an e-moto in the field.
+Those dollars should be going toward protected infrastructure or safe connections across dangerous roadways — the physical conditions that make streets safer for everyone and that produce measurable, durable outcomes.
+A single DPS staffer is not the most effective path to helping patrol officers, sheriffs, and highway patrol tell an e-bike from an e-moto in the field.
 Clear statutory definitions — what HF 3785 would have created — do that job better and at no additional cost.

 The e-moto problem isn’t going away.
 HF 3785 would have given law enforcement clear authority, created a point-of-sale registration framework, and made the legal landscape readable to riders, retailers, parents, and police.
 Instead we’re heading into summer with the same gaps the bill was built to close — plus a new round of confusion about laws that don’t exist.

 We’ll be back in 2027 with a cleaner bill.
 In the meantime, if you’re a city, police department, or parks agency trying to respond to e-moto behavior this summer: your existing authority covers more than you might think.
-The vehicles causing problems are motor vehicles operating outside the law, not legal e-bikes.
-Our e-moto resource page can help you understand what you already have.
+The vehicles causing problems are motor vehicles operating outside the law, not legally regulated and overwhelmingly safe e-bikes.
+Our e-bike resource page can help you understand what you already have.

 We’ll bring the bikes.
 We’ll bring the helmets.